PLA Plastic: What You Need to Know About Polylactic Acid

 Room 1802, 18th Floor, Building 2, Yicheng Huanzhi Center, at the intersection of Renmin Road and Bayi Road, Jingxin Community, Longhua Street, Longhua District, Shenzhen

-In 2022, a bioplastic called Polylactic Acid, or PLA, had the highest consumption volume of any bioplastic worldwide, accounting for around 26% of total bioplastic demand.
-This significant market share is a testament to PLA’s growing importance as a sustainable alternative to traditional plastics.
+A bioplastic called Polylactic Acid, or PLA, had high consumption volume among bioplastic worldwide.
+Its importance is growing as a sustainable alternative to traditional plastics.

 What is PLA Plastic?